DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

   <img src="Images/Smart_Watchdog.PNG" alt="Smart Watchdog" width="400"/>
 </p>

 This appears to be first instance of SNNs being used as a watchdog to detect faults/errors in a processor architecture.
-This repository is created to support the live demonstration at ISCAS 2025, which showcases the smart watchdog delpoyed on FPGA hardware monitoring a RISC-V softcore (Neorv32) running a realisitic motor control task.
+This repository is created to support the live demonstration at ISCAS 2025, which showcases the smart watchdog deployed on FPGA hardware monitoring a RISC-V softcore (Neorv32) running a realisitic motor control task.

 # Background ⁉️